PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.appendFile (file, data, options)

-This method appends data to a file, creating the file if it does not exist and returns a Promise.
+This method appends data to a file, creating the file if it does not exist.
+It returns a promise for fs.appendFile (https://nodejs.org/dist/latest-v7.x/docs/api/fs.html#fs_fs_appendfile_file_data_options_callback)

 * file [ string | Buffer | number ] filename or file descriptor